-The applicants, who reside on the property, are requesting a Special Permit to allow a 4-bedroom bed and breakfast operation on the subject property, which has an existing 2-bedroom dwelling that was constructed in 1994.
-The applicants are proposing to add three additional bedrooms to the dwelling.
-The applicants will reside in one bedroom and the remaining four bedrooms will be used by guests of the bed and breakfast operation.
-The applicants intend to be the only employees.
-Their objective is to provide accommodations for visitors who visit the Big Island of Hawaii, specifically the Volcano area.
+The applicants, who reside on the property, are requesting a Special Permit to allow a 4-bedroom bed and breakfast operation on the subject property.
+The bed and breakfast operation will be conducted within an existing 2-story, 5-bedroom single-family dwelling that was constructed in 1997.
+The applicants are proposing to use four bedrooms within the existing 5-bedroom single-family dwelling for the bed and breakfast operation.
+The applicants will only serve breakfast to the guests.
+The applicants will reside in one bedroom in the dwelling.

 The grounds for approving a Special Permit are based on Rule 6-6 in the Planning Commission Rules.
-It states that the Planning Commission shall not approve a Special
+It states that the Planning Commission shall not approve a Special Permit unless it is found that the proposed use (a) is an unusual and reasonable use of land situated within the Agricultural or Rural District, whichever the case may be; and (b) the proposed use would promote the effectiveness and objectives of Chapter 205, Hawaii Revised Statutes, as amended.